Tufin/oasdiff/BREAKING-CHANGES.md

 [Here are some examples of breaking and non-breaking changes that oasdiff supports](BREAKING-CHANGES-EXAMPLES.md).
 This document is automatically generated from oasdiff unit tests.

-## Old Breaking-Changes Method
+## Check-Breaking vs. Breaking-Only
-The original implementation with the `-breaking-only` flag is still supported but the new method with `check-breaking` will eventually replace it.
+The original breaking-changes implementation with the `-breaking-only` flag is still supported but the new method with `-check-breaking` will eventually replace it.

-### Advantages of the New Breaking Changes Method
+### Advantages of the Check-Breking Method
 - output is human readable
 - supports localization for error messages and ignored changes
 - checks can be customized by developers